 Table 1 presents the descriptive statistics of selected cranial morphometric parameters according to sex.
 The results demonstrated that male subjects recorded higher mean values than female subjects across all measured variables, namely mastoid length, foramen magnum length, and foramen magnum breadth.

 Specifically, the mean mastoid length was slightly higher in males (30.29 ± 1.97 mm) compared to females (29.95 ± 2.47 mm), indicating a modest degree of sexual variation in mastoid process dimensions.
-Foramen magnum length also showed higher mean values among males (35.01 ± 1.95 mm) than females (34.04 ± 1.76 mm), suggesting a measurable difference in the anteroposterior dimension of the cranial base between the sexes.
+Foramen magnum length also showed higher mean values among males (35.01 ± 1.95 mm) than females (34.04 ± 1.76 mm), suggesting a measurable difference in the anteroposterior dimension of the cranial base between the sexes. (numbers should be mentioned one time in the tables or in the text)

 The most pronounced sex-related difference was observed in foramen magnum breadth, where males demonstrated a mean value of 29.88 ± 1.87 mm compared to 27.98 ± 1.69 mm in females.
-This wider transverse diameter among males indicates stronger sexual dimorphism in this parameter relative to the other measurements assessed.
+This wider transverse diameter among males indicates stronger sexual dimorphism in this parameter relative to the other measurements assessed. (numbers should be mentioned one time in the tables or in the text)

 Table 2: Independent Samples t-Test Showing Sex Differences in Mastoid Length and Foramen Magnum Dimensions